abaez/ta-rust/README.md

 Any time you run **cargo build**, from the `cB` keys or the `cR` keys, you will see `.tag_{project_name}` and `.api_{project_name}` files generated for that specific project on the root directory of the project defined by [`io.get_project_root()`][7].
 A simple lexer refresh `f5` or `reset()` of textadept will enable the api/tag references.

+> **NOTE**: To use the `.tag_{project_name}` for auto referencing, you need to have [ctags][6] module for [textadept][5].
+You read more below under *ctags*.

-These api/tags will also be read whenever you open a rust file in a project containing the generated files.
-And as an added bonus, you can run the project without arguments as **cargo run** with `cr` keys.
+These project generated api/tags will be read whenever you open a rust file in a project containing the generated files.
+So if you press the keys for show documentation `ch`, you'll get the prototypes and definition written for the project.
+Better yet, you'll be able to use these values as autocomplete throughout the project after the build.
+Hyper handy when you don't want to do a quick lookup and instead just want to know what is the type structure.
+If you do want the full lookup, that's also available

-If you want to edit snippets you can by pressing `cl+s` keys. `cl` first then `s` key.
+If you want to edit snippets, you can by pressing `cl+s` keys. `cl` first then `s` key.

 #### ctags
-If you have the [ctags][6] you will be also to navigate directly to the source of the api reference.
+If you have the [ctags][6] you will also have the ability to navigate directly to the source of the api reference.

 The generated tag/api files are updated each time you run **cargo build** from the `cB` or `cR` command on textadept.
-This allows you to have one heck of an easy way to deal with api lookups on a project directly from textadept!
+This allows you to have one heck of an easy way to deal with api lookups on a project directly from textadept.
+As discussed above, the `.tag_{project_name}` would appear in the root of your project's directory.
+This allows you to navigate through the currently built code by using the keys defined on [ctags][6] page of the module.

+> **DISCLAIMER**: I have not used this ability in very long while and may end up scratching it or building my own.
+There's also a great chance [ctags][6] does not work anymore on textadept. :(

 #### rustfmt
 If you have [rustfmt][2] installed or in your